 Teachers will evaluate student work to ensure that it accurately reflects student efforts, subject matter knowledge, and skill set mastery.
 Each student is expected to complete his/her own work, and to contact the teacher for clarification or review and reteaching if they need assistance in understanding concepts or content.
 Coast High School utilizes anti-plagiarism technology to ensure academic honesty and fairness.

-Any incident of academic dishonesty is reported to the school administrator and will be placed in the student record.
+Incidents of academic dishonesty are reported to the school administrator and will be placed in the student information system record.
 If it is determined that a student has not done his/her own work, the student may receive a variety of consequences, including one or more of the following: lowered grade in the course, dropped from the course (No Credit), grade of "F" for the test or assignment, final grade of "F" in the course, suspension, expulsion, and/or loss of all academic honors including scholarships, seal of biliteracy, and any/all recognition awards.
-Students may be placed on probation or transferred to another school if academic honesty practices persist or are extreme in nature.
+Students may be placed on probation or transferred if academic honesty practices persist or are extreme in nature.

-All students involved in acts of academic dishonesty, including provider and recipient, will have consequences for their behavior.
+All students involved in acts of academic dishonesty will have consequences for their behavior.
 Students who violate rules and regulations will be subject to discipline, suspension, expulsion and/or transfer.